C-anwoy/Cross-Task-ICL/README.md

 ### Running main results
 Use the drive folder for scripts to reproduce main results.

+### Evaluation
+We use exact match to calculate the accuracy for the tables (unless force decoding is specified explicitly).
+Use the `Eval.ipynb` notebook for calculating accuracy based on exact match.

 ## Paper Citation
 If you found the paper helpful, consider citing it:
 ```